Wear the Change

 Sustainable Statement Swimwear for Shark Conservation

 The founding of In Sharks We Trust was as an apology, as China is historically responsible for the fin trade that decimated global shark population.
-We're here to galvanize purpose and reimagine activism — in way of beauty.
+Inspired by British fashion icon Vivienne Westwood, we're here to galvanize purpose and reimagine activism — in way of beauty.
 Beautiful things gives us patience.
 With patience comes a pause for thoughts.
 Thinking makes room for wonder.

 So we took it to the biggest seafood market within reach, which houses up to 1/4 of the seafood that comes through Shanghai –– to do an ISWT photoshoot.